 - Wrongful termination

 The average cost of defense of an EPL claim is $150,000.
 The average jury award if the case goes to verdict is $325,000 per the Equal Employment Opportunity Commission.

 Neither your general liability nor workers compensation policies provide defense or awards issued in Employment Practices claims.
 The only way to have legal defense or coverage for these claims is to have an Employment Practices Insurance policy or an endorsement to your policy for this coverage.

 Per the Equal Employment Opportunity Commission (EEOC)

-- A private company is more likely to have an Employment Practices Liability claim than a general liability or property claim.
+- A private company is more likely to have an EPLI claim than a general liability or property insurance claim.